-Memory bus operating frequency can be either 800 MT/s, 1066 MT/s , 1333 MT/s, or 1600 MT/s depending on the:
+Memory bus operating frequency can be 1066 MT/s, 1333 MT/s, and 1600 MT/s depending on:

-- DIMM type (UDIMM, RDIMM, or LRDIMM)
+- DIMM type (RDIMM and LRDIMM)

 - DIMM configuration (number of ranks)

 - Maximum frequency of the DIMMs

 - Number of DIMMs populated per channel

 - DIMM operating voltage

 - System profile selected (for example, Performance Optimized, Custom, or Dense Configuration Optimized)

 - Maximum supported DIMM frequency of the processors

-The system contains 48 memory sockets split into four sets of 12 sockets, one set per processor.
-Each 12-socket set is organized into four channels.
-In each channel, the release levers of the first socket are marked white, the second socket black, and the third socket green.
+The system memory contain 96 memory sockets organized into eight memory risers, split into four sets of two risers per processor.
+Each memory riser has:

+- 12 DIMM sockets arranged into four channels.
+In each channel, the release levers of the first socket are marked white, the second socket black, and the third socket green. - Two Scalable Memory Interconnect-2 (SMI-2) ports that help DIMMs to connect with the processor. - Two Scalable Memory Buffers (SMB) that provide access to the DIMMs.